fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     "O children of Adam, let not Satan tempt you as he removed your parents from Paradise, stripping them of their clothing to show them their private parts.
 Indeed, he sees you, he and his tribe, from where you do not see them.
 Indeed, We have made the devils allies to those who do not believe".

 The above verse states that jinn have the power to see humans and to take possessions on the humans.
-The only way to keep ourselves safe from the evil beings is to pray five times, to walk on the path which Allah and His messenger (P.B.U.H) has shown us, and to follow the teaching of Quran, Sunnah, and Hadith.
+The only way to keep ourselves safe from the evil beings is to pray five times, to walk on the path which Allah and His messenger ﷺ   has shown us, and to follow the teaching of Quran, Sunnah, and Hadith.

-The Messenger of Allah (blessings and peace of Allah be upon him) said: "Allah, may He be blessed and exalted, says: ‘I created all of My slaves as hunafa’ (sing. haneef, i.e., believing in monotheism), but the devils diverted them from their belief.’"
+The Messenger of Allah ﷺ   said: "Allah, may He be blessed and exalted, says: ‘I created all of My slaves as hunafa’ (sing. haneef, i.e., believing in monotheism), but the devils diverted them from their belief.’"
 End quote from Ta’weel Mukhtalaf al-Hadith.

+    "Will you o human beings take him and his children as allies while he is your enemy."
+    Surah 18:50

 ### Suleyman (Solomon) Had Power Over Jinn